rust-lang/rustc-dev-guide/src/queries/incremental-compilation-debugging.md

 source_filter -> target_filter // nodes in between source_filter and target_filter
 ```

-`source_filter` and `target_filter` are a `&`-separated list of strings.
+Both `source_filter` and `target_filter` are a `&`-separated list of strings.
+A node
-A node is considered to match a filter if all of those strings appear in its
+is considered to match a filter if all of those strings appear in its label.
-label.
-So, for example:
+So, for example, selecting the predecessors of all `TypeckTables` nodes you would
+write:

 ```text
 RUST_DEP_GRAPH_FILTER='-> TypeckTables'
 ```

-would select the predecessors of all `TypeckTables` nodes.
-Usually though you
-want the `TypeckTables` node for some particular `fn`, so you might write:
+Usually though you want the `TypeckTables` node for some particular `fn`, so
+you might write:

 ```text
 RUST_DEP_GRAPH_FILTER='-> TypeckTables & bar'